alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the SHM KeyVault (all DSG Windows servers use the same admin credentials)

-- Repeat the "OS Prep" process you just performed on the RDS Gateway (i.e. login, transfer the `DSG_RDS.zip` scripts file and run the `OS_Prep.ps1` script on each VM)

 - Download the applications to be served via RDS

   - Download WinSCP using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/WinSCP-Setup.exe<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
 Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes) (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)